 Also, while I’m having a moan, the 3D is a mistake too.
 It doesn’t use the gimmick to any great effect and just makes everything darker which is stupid with a vibrant film like this.

 On the upside the movie is a lot of fun and it is easy to be swept along for the ride.
-The animation is superb and the detail incredible.
-Just don’t expect it to stay with you at all.
+The animation is superb and the detail incredible but as a whole I didn’t think it was anything special.
+Don’t expect it to linger in the memory.

 Is this one for the kids?